Allama Prabhu: Biography

 Allamaprabhu spread his message with songs, playing a lyre as he wandered from place to place.
 Most of his compositions were spontaneous and in vernacular language, but some were written in Sandhya Bhasha (a code filled language of secret doctrines understood by Yogi Sidhas), a riddle-filled questions-packed poetry in the Vedic and Upanishadic tradition.

 Allama died in Kadalivana near Srishila (Andhra Pradesh), and legend has it that he "became one with the linga".

+Sadhguru referred to Allamaprabhu as one of a kind in the whole history of humanity.
+He was an extraordinary being.

 Poems

 Allamaprabhu's poetic style has been described as mystic and cryptic, rich in paradoxes and inversions (bedagu mode), staunchly against any form of symbolism, occult powers (siddhis) and their acquisition, temple worship, conventional systems and ritualistic practices, and even critical of fellow Veerashaiva devotees and poets.
 However, all his poems are non-sectarian and some of them even use straight forward language.
 About 1,300 hymns are attributed to him.

 According to the Kannada scholar Shiva Prakash, Allama's poems are more akin to the Koans (riddles) in the Japanese Zen tradition, and have the effect of awakening the senses out of complacency.
 Critic Joseph Shipley simply categorises Allama's poems as those of a "perfect Jnani" ("saint").
 Some of Allama's poems are known to question and probe the absolute rejection of the temporal by fellow Veerashaiva devotees–even Basavanna was not spared.
 A poem of his mocks at Akka Mahadevi for covering her nudity with tresses, while flaunting it to the world at the same time, in an act of rejection of pleasures.
 The scholar Basavaraju compiled 1321 extant poems of Allamaprabhu in his work Allamana Vachana Chandrike (1960).
 These poems are known to cover an entire range, from devotion to final union with God.

 The poems give little information about Allama's early life and worldly experiences before enlightenment.
 In the words of the scholar Ramanujan, to a saint like Allama, "the butterfly has no memory of the caterpillar".
 His wisdom is reflected in his poems–only a small portion of which are on the devotee aspect (bhakta, poems 64–112).
 More than half of the poems dwell on the later phase (sthala) in the life of a saint, most are about union with god and of realization (aikya, poems 606–1321).
 His poems use the phrase "Lord of the caves" or "Guheswara" to refer to Shiva, and this practice states Subramanian is because Allamaprabhu received his enlightenment in a cave temple.